trynova/nova/nova_vm/src/heap/README.md

 1. Varying object sizes mean that objects cannot live side-by-side in harmony and must instead be allocated at least some distance from one another in the general case.
-1. Since each object is prepared to accept properties, it means that the object struct size is relatively large for what it's doing.
+1. Since each object is prepared to accept properties, elements, and embedder slots, it means that the object struct size is relatively large for what it's doing.
 A single `Uint8Array` is 72 bytes in size, when its most important usage is being a (potentially resizable) vector of up to 2^53 elements: That can be done in 24 bytes.

 ### Advantages and disadvantages of Nova